How to ask questions on Sentinel-1 product performance?

 The Level 1 and Level 2 products made available to the end-users are provided together with a small PDF report containing the list of basic QC tests performed online, including their completeness.

-In such situation it is recommended to contact the ESA User Support and EO Helpdesk (refer to the link on top of this page)
+In such situation it is recommended to contact the ESA User Support and EO Helpdesk (refer to the link on top of this page).

 Availability of a burst ID Map

 Since deployment of the SAR processor (S1 IPF) in version 3.40 on 4th November 2021, the Sentinel-1 SLC products for EW and IW modes contain a specific annotation of burst ID.
-To sets of bursts ID are provided corresponding to absolute and relative burst ID.
+Two sets of bursts ID are provided corresponding to absolute and relative burst ID.
 Those ID are designed to support the users of SLC products, with each ID corresponding to the acquisition over a specific location, with a specific sub swath.
 A burst ID can be useful inter alia for indexing of the bursts, and requesting the bursts by ID, which requires to use a global map of burst ID.

 Other questions / topics